An ideal setting for a living outdoor laboratory.

 Content-specific teaching trunks are available on a limited basis for elementary grades.
 They include pre- and post-visit curriculum activities that complement on-site classes.
 More...

-Annual training workshops familiarize teachers with Arboretum field visits and teaching trunk activities.
+Annual training workshops familiarize teachers with Outdoor University field trips and teaching trunk activities.
 Continuing education hours are available.
 More...

 Additional Campus Offerings